gbxyz/pepper/README.md

 -   `tech` - the tech contact.
 -   `billing` - the billing contact.
 -   `ns` - add a nameserver.
--   `authInfo` - authInfo code.
+-   `authinfo` - authInfo code.
 A random string will be used if not provided.

 Example: